 Life on the Coast provides opportunities that aren’t available in the Metro Vancouver area.
-From local music and arts festivals to regular, community farm-to-table markets, to knowing your neighbours and local shop-keepers, all are benefits to living on the coast.
+From local music and arts festivals to community farm-to-table markets, to knowing your neighbours and local shopkeepers, all are benefits to living on the Coast.

-For a locum visiting the Coast alone, the Hospital Foundation also offers accommodation at Foundation House for a nominal fee.
+For a locum coming to the Coast alone, the Sechelt Hospital Foundation offers accommodation at Foundation House for a nominal fee.

-Sunshine Coast also enjoys the presence of a Capilano University campus in Sechelt, which offers a variety of programs tailored to the Coast.
-Students from the Coast are also able to commute to colleges/universities in Metro Vancouver to continue their studies.
+There is also a Capilano University campus in Sechelt, which offers a variety of programs.
+Students on the Coast are also able to commute to colleges/universities in Metro Vancouver to continue their studies.

 Parents seeking child care for young children can gain support and assistance in locating child care through the Sunshine Coast Childcare Resource and Referral.
-They maintain a full listing of child care providers arranged by the Sunshine Coast community on their website.
+They maintain a list of child care providers in each community.

 The Sunshine Coast has a vibrant economy based on tourism, forestry, fishing and the pulp and paper industry.
-Over the past few years immigration from across Canada and beyond has brought many individuals and families to the settle on the Coast in search of a quieter lifestyle.
-The result is increasing demand for professionals in health care,building trades, and service industries such as financial planning, food services and social services.
+Over the past few years, immigration from across Canada and beyond has brought many individuals and families to settle on the Coast in search of a quieter lifestyle.
+The result is increasing demand for professionals in health care, building trades, and service industries such as financial planning, food services, and social services.

 Major employers on the Coast include: